Skip to main content

 • Use secrets (passwords, usernames, keys, ...) in flows without "hard-coding" them

-• Interact with your Vault service (for example write secrets)
+• Interact with your secret manager service e.g. write secrets (only for HashiCorp Vault)

 Concept

-• Vault Configuration: configure access to your Vault service in Engine.
+• Vault Configuration/Devolutions Configuration: configure access to your HashiCorp Vault or Devolutions Server in Engine.

-• Connections: configure which secrets will be used from your Vault service for a particular connection.
+• Connections: configure which secrets will be used from your secret manager service for a particular connection.
 When a saved connector is used, it will retrieve the secrets.

 • Connector type VAULT: provides an interface for exhaustive interaction with your Vault (read, write, update, versioning of secrets, change secret-metadata, ...).